choonkeat/attache/README.md

 #### Virtual Host Authorization

 By default `attache` will accept uploads and delete requests from any client.
+Set `SECRET_KEY` to ensure attache only receives upload (and delete commands) from your own app.

+To most app developers *using* attache in your rails app through a library like [attache-rails gem](https://github.com/choonkeat/attache-rails), how this work may not matter.
+But if you are developing attache itself or writing a client library for attache, then read on.

+#### Virtual Host Authorization (Developer)

 When `SECRET_KEY` is set, `attache` will require a valid `hmac` parameter in the upload request.
 Upload and Delete requests will be refused with `HTTP 401` error unless the `hmac` is correct.

 The additional parameters required for authorized request are:

 * `uuid` is a uuid string
 * `expiration` is a unix timestamp of a future time. the significance is, if the timestamp has passed, the upload will be regarded as invalid